avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-azurertos-sdk/samples/wfi32iot/QUICKSTART.md

 the ability to send sensor readings from these boards directly to IoTConnect.

 ### 2. Hardware Setup
+**NOTE: The Click hardware is not required to complete this guide.
+Skip any steps referencing the Clicks if none are available.**

 * Plug the VAV Press Click or Ultra-Low Press Click board onto Click interface of the board.
 * To have both Click boards connected at the same time to WFI32-IoT, you can connect them via the